-We’re delighted to announce that Mayo Roscommon Hospice Palliative Care Service will be our main charity partner at ‘The Yew Tree Ball’ on Saturday 9 February at Dublin’s Ballsbridge Hotel, and all monies raised from our Bumper Raffle Draw on the night will be donated to this charity, which is working on the development of two new palliative care units for Castlebar and Roscommon Town.
+We’re delighted to announce that Mayo Roscommon Hospice Foundation will be our main charity partner at ‘The Yew Tree Ball’ on Saturday 9 February at Dublin’s Ballsbridge Hotel, and all monies raised from our Bumper Raffle Draw on the night will be donated to this charity, which is building two new palliative care units for Castlebar and Roscommon Town.

 The building of its state-of-the-art 14-bed Hospice is underway in Castlebar, and Martina Jennings, CEO of Mayo Roscommon Hospice Palliative Care Service, said they’re delighted the dream is now becoming a reality.
 All going according to schedule, the Hospice will open the doors to the general public in late April/early May 2019.